dbashford/mimosa/README.md

 Mimosa - a modern browser development toolkit
 ======

-Mimosa is a browser development toolkit, targeted at folks using meta-languages like (but not limited to) CoffeeScript or SASS, and micro-templating libraries like Jade and Handlebars.
+Mimosa is a browser development toolkit, targeted at folks using meta-languages like (but not limited to) CoffeeScript or SASS, and micro-templating libraries like Jade, Handlebars and Underscore.
 Mimosa is opinionated towards the use of [RequireJS](http://requirejs.org/) for dependency management, and comes bundled with useful tools like coffee/js/css hint to improve code quality and live reload to speed up development.
 Read through the entire [feature set](#features)!

 And know there is more to come!
 Mimosa is in full dev mode on its way to feature completeness, however, everything listed in this README should work.

 [Give it a whirl](#quick-start).
 Please do [file issues](https://github.com/dbashford/mimosa/issues) should you find them, and don't hesitate to [request features](https://github.com/dbashford/mimosa/issues).
-I haven't spent time testing Mimosa on Windows, so I wouldn't be surprised to learn there problems there.
+I haven't spent time testing Mimosa on Windows, so I wouldn't be surprised to learn it has issues.

 - [Features](#features)
 	- [Why Mimosa?](#why-mimosa)